TAPR/OpenHPSDR-Firmware/Protocol 1/ANAN-7000DLE_ANAN-8000DLE-Andromeda/readme.md

+IMPORTANT

+All 7000DLE, 8000DLE and Andromeda units shipped from Apache BEFORE 1 July 2022, with serial numbers lower than DX8300497A, use Orion MKII firmware.

-All 7000DLE and Andromeda's shipped from Apache after 1 July 2022, those with serial numbers DX8300497A and higher, are shipped with, and require, different firmware than all other 7000 variants.
+All 7000DLE and Andromeda units shipped from Apache AFTER 1 July 2022, with serial numbers DX8300497A or higher, use Orion MKIII firmware.

+DIFFERENCES BETWEEN MKII and MKIII

-This was caused by parts availability/obsolescence issues that forced a change to the FPGA part number.
+As of 1 July 2020, parts availability/obsolescence issues forced a change to the FPGA part number.

-The older boards used an EP4CGX150F896.
-The new boards use an EP4CE115F29C8N.
+The MKII boards built before 1 July 2020 use an EP4CGX150F896.
+The MKIII boards built after 1 July 2020 use an EP4CE115F29C8N.

-The newer boards are known as the Orion MKIII.
-There were also part number changes associated with the PHY and VCXO chips but that does not affect firmware.
-The boards are otherwise identical to the MKII
+The MKIII also have part number changes associated with the PHY and VCXO chips but that does not affect firmware.
+The the MKII and MKIII boards are otherwise identical.

-For Protocol 1, you MUST use the MKIII firmware.

-There aren't any functional changes in this firmware, but it had to be recompiled/rebuilt to work with the new part number.
+The MKII and MKIII firmware is otherwise identical, the MKIII version has only administrative changes necessary to work with the different FPGA.